“I will therefore that men pray every where, lifting up holy hands, without wrath and doubting” (I Timothy 2:8).

 But this means there must be some other reason the apostle speaks of lifting up holy hands, and there is.
 You see, in the context, Paul has just finished instructing us to pray “for kings, and for all that are in authority” (I Tim.
 2:1,2).
 So Paul is actually saying that the hands you lift in prayer to pray for our leaders in government must not be involved in any unholy subversive activities against the leaders in government for whom you are praying, leaders to whom God says we should be subject (Titus 3:1) without resisting (Rom.
 13:1-7).

-Rather, in the context, Paul is directing us to pray for our leaders in government without the wrath toward them that was probably so common among God’s people in Paul’s day that the apostle had to address it.
+In the context, Paul is directing us to pray for our leaders in government without the wrath toward them that was probably so common among God’s people in Paul’s day that the apostle had to address it.
 Even today, believers are continuously angry with our leaders, and always doubting their ability to lead us.
 So Paul’s instruction that we should pray for them “without wrath and doubting” is as needful today as it was the day those words left his pen.
 So instead of railing on our leaders, beloved, let’s pray for them. source